-A visit in the Metropolitan Museum in New York is more than just a visit in to art museum.
+A visit to the Metropolitan Museum in New York is more than just a visit to the art museum.
 With more than 2 Million artworks in its repertoire spread out over its 2.000.000 square feet of floor space the museum is a must visit.
-It is definitely with good reason that The Metropolitan museum of art is one of the most visited sights in New York City.
+It is definitely with good reason that The Metropolitan Museum of art is one of the most visited sights in New York City.

 A great museum at Central Park